Heart attack. Stroke. Cancer.

 Be informed

-Finding the best Critical Illness Insurance for your needs can be daunting.
-There’s a lot to think about.
+Finding the best Critical Illness insurance for your needs can be daunting.

-Working with a licensed independent insurance agent may be the best strategy to help you secure the right policy.
+Work with a licensed independent insurance agent to secure the right policy.

-An independent agent is knowledgeable enough to explain the pros and cons of the different available plans.
-She’ll also be skilled enough to explain it all in layman’s terms so that you can understand exactly what you’re signing up for.
+An independent agent can explain the pros and cons of the different available plans in layman’s terms, so you will know exactly what you’re signing up for.